Review last updated June 2017 following Liftoff release 0.10.4

 Multiplayer: Yes, Steam enabled race and freestyle multiplayer is included in Liftoff.
 We also really like the ‘trails’ behind other quads to better see your friends.

-Props: Usable through Steam, large community support with frequent updates, huge amount of customization options, multiplayer, great feeling of flight.
-Recently added 3D flight mode support.
+Props: Usable through Steam, large community support with frequent updates, huge amount of customization options, multiplayer, and great feeling of flight.

-Slops: Multiplayer games can be hard to find.
-Transmitter binding can be difficult.
+Slops: Transmitter binding can be difficult.
 UI and options features need work.
 Track boundary limitations can be frustrating.
 More expensive than other simulators.